DCampbell0519/the-perfect-sandwich/the-perfect-sandwich.md

 ## 4. Toppings

 Good toppings are kind of like *The Spread* with regards to their versatility.
 But also tend to be much less exciting, kind of like every Marvel movie after *End Game.*  But like most things in life, a spectrum exists.
-And just like the MCU ranges from Winter Soldier > Madame Web, so to do sandwich toppings range from Hard-Boiled Egg > raw onion.
+And just like the MCU ranges from Winter Soldier > Madame Web, so too do sandwich toppings range from a Fried Egg > raw onion.

 ### ***In Descending Order of Greatness:***
 - Fried Egg